joshydavid/information-security-study-notes/resources/web-application-security.md

 **Cross-Site Scripting (XSS) Attack**

 A user submits a comment on a blog page, and the content is displayed without any validation or sanitization.
 The comment includes a malicious script that, when viewed by other users, sends their session cookies to an attacker’s server.

-Question: How would you prevent this type of attack?
+How would you prevent this type of attack?

 Explain input sanitization (e.g., using libraries like OWASP Java HTML Sanitizer), Content Security Policy (CSP), and using HTTPOnly and Secure flags for cookies.

 **SQL Injection**

 An application allows users to search for products by entering a search query.
 The application directly inserts the user input into an SQL query without proper sanitization, leading to a potential SQL injection vulnerability.
 An attacker inputs ' OR 1=1 -- into the search box and gains access to sensitive data.

-Question: How would you defend against SQL injection attacks?
+How would you defend against SQL injection attacks?

 Use prepared statements, parameterized queries, and ORM frameworks to prevent direct interaction between user input and SQL queries.

 **Cross-Site Request Forgery (CSRF)**

 A user is logged into a banking website.
 The attacker sends a link via email, tricking the user into clicking on it.
 The link causes an unintended money transfer from the user’s account to the attacker’s account.

-Question: How can you mitigate CSRF risks in a web application?
+How can you mitigate CSRF risks in a web application?

 Implement anti-CSRF tokens, ensure that sensitive actions are protected by POST methods, and use SameSite cookie attributes to prevent cookies from being sent with cross-origin requests.

 **Insecure Direct Object References (IDOR)**

-A user can modify the URL in their browser to access another user’s data (e.g., changing user=123 to user=124 to view another user’s private profile).How would you address IDOR vulnerabilities?
+A user can modify the URL in their browser to access another user’s data (e.g., changing user=123 to user=124 to view another user’s private profile).

+How would you address IDOR vulnerabilities?

 Use proper authorization checks on the server side to ensure users can only access resources they’re permitted to, even if the object references in the URL are manipulated.

 **Session Fixation Attack**

 An attacker forces a victim to use a specific session ID by embedding it in a URL.
 After the victim logs in with that session ID, the attacker can hijack the session and perform malicious actions on their behalf.

-Question: How would you mitigate session fixation attacks?
+How would you mitigate session fixation attacks?

 Regenerate session IDs after login and use secure cookie flags (Secure, HttpOnly, SameSite).
 Enforce strong session management practices.

 **Broken Authentication and Session Management**

 The application uses weak passwords and does not properly invalidate sessions when a user logs out.
 An attacker exploits this by reusing an old session cookie to impersonate the user.

-Question: What steps would you take to improve authentication and session management?
+What steps would you take to improve authentication and session management?

 Implement multi-factor authentication (MFA), enforce strong password policies, use proper session expiration, and ensure session tokens are securely stored.

 **Security Misconfiguration**

 A web application’s production environment is running with default configurations, revealing sensitive error messages and exposing internal files that should not be publicly accessible.

-Question: How would you address security misconfiguration issues?
+How would you address security misconfiguration issues?

 Regularly audit and harden configurations, disable unnecessary services, and avoid default settings.
 Use error handling that does not expose sensitive information to users.

 **Sensitive Data Exposure**

 A web application stores user credit card information in plain text in the database.
 An attacker gains access to the database and retrieves sensitive user data.

-Question: What actions would you take to prevent sensitive data exposure?
+What actions would you take to prevent sensitive data exposure?

 Implement encryption (both at rest and in transit), tokenize sensitive data, and follow the principles of least privilege for access control.